TnTech-ECE/F25_Team2_AutomatedChessBoard/Reports/Experimental_Analysis/Experimental_Analysis_Report.md

 ## 17. Experiment 15: Portability

-**17.1 Purpose and Justification:** Verify that the fully assembled board is portable in the practical sense: one person can lift it, carry it a short distance, return it, and set it down without excessive physical strain (and without damage to the board, the enclosure, or any internal components).
-This is a paired test with Experiment 14, as weight alone does not reflect the full portability of the board.
+**17.1 Purpose and Justification:** Verify that the fully assembled board is portable in the practical sense: an individual operator can lift it, carry it a short distance, return it, and set it down without excessive physical strain and without damage to the board, the enclosure, or any internal components.
+The conceptual design requires the board to be transportable by a single user; because operator strength and technique vary, we test all five team members as independent operators to ensure the result is not dependent on any one person's size or strength.
+This is a paired test with Experiment 14, as weight alone does not address the board's portability.
 Balance, handholds, and stiffness of the assembly all affect whether the board is actually carryable.

-**17.2 Hypothesis / Expected Results:** With the board weight under the 30 lb target, a single adult operator will be able to complete the 10-yard-out, 10-yard-back carry without excessive strain, and the board will show no damage (no cracked enclosure, no dislodged components, no loosened fasteners, no disconnected cables).
+**17.2 Hypothesis / Expected Results:** With the board weight under the 30 lb target, each of the five team operators will be able to complete the 10-yard-out, 10-yard-back carry without excessive strain, and the board will show no damage (no cracked enclosure, no dislodged components, no loosened fasteners, no disconnected cables) across the full session of 5 trials.

 ### 17.3 Procedure